50 Essential AI Search Statistics for 2026: Visibility, Citations, and Consumer Behavior

 AI-driven search is reshaping how people discover information, evaluate brands, and make purchasing decisions.
 Instead of clicking through search results, users now get instant, conversational answers from systems like ChatGPT, Perplexity, Gemini, and Google AI Mode.

-This report compiles 50 verified statistics from 2024–2025 across Gartner, BrightEdge, Yext, Ahrefs, Superlines, and others.
+This article compiles 50 verified statistics from 2025–2026 across Gartner, BrightEdge, Yext, Ahrefs, Semrush, Superlines, and others.
 It highlights how AI Search adoption, traffic, and citation behavior are redefining digital visibility and what that means for marketers in an AI Search era.

-Use this data to benchmark your performance, spot early opportunities, and understand how AI-driven discovery is replacing traditional search visibility metrics.
+Use this data in the article to benchmark your performance, spot early opportunities, and understand how AI-driven discovery is replacing traditional search visibility metrics.

 - 36% of U.S. adults will use generative AI for online search by 2028